AlinaShahmur/tip_calculator/README.md

 ## How to use

-1. Enter the check amount in the input
+1. Enter the check amount in the input.

 2. Choose the rate of the service